Counting orbits of certain infinitely generated non-sharp discontinuous groups for the anti-de Sitter space: Application to the spectral analysis

-We prove lemmas needed for the proof.
-The following lemma is proved in \cite{KaKob16} in the general setting where $G/H$ is a reductive symmetric space.
-Since it plays a crucial role in proving Theorem \ref{countingabove}, we give an elementary proof for the $\AdS (\cong \SLSL/\dSL)$ case for the convenience of the reader. \begin{lem} [{\cite[Lem.
-4.4 and 4.17]{KaKob16}}] For any $(g_1,g_2) \in \SLSL$ and $x \in \AdS \cong \SL$,
+We prepare some results needed for the proof of Theorem \ref{countingabove} \ref{item:countingabove}.
+The following lemma was proved in \cite{KaKob16} in the general setting where $X$ is a reductive symmetric space.
+Since it plays a crucial role in proving Theorem \ref{countingabove}, we give an elementary proof for $X=\mathrm{AdS}^{3}$ for the convenience of the reader.